hyd3r/Youtube-Playlist-Unavailable-Videos-Manager/README.md

 # Instructions
 Youtube API has a daily quota limit.
-It's hard to reach it if you're the only user with a couple of videos, but with multiple users and a ton of videos in their playlist, the user should generate their own client ID key.
+It's hard to reach it if you're the only user with a couple of videos, but with multiple users and a ton of videos in their playlist, it'll fill up fast.
+The user should generate their own client ID key.
 For now atleast

 * Generate API Keys.
 For instructions on how, see [below section](#Generating-API-key).
 * Download, or clone this repository